Dice Art: Everything You Need to Know

 Here are some dice portraits and mosaics created with Diceify, each one built by hand from a generated pattern:

-How long does it take to build a dice portrait?
+How long does it take to build?

-It depends on the size.
-A small 20×20 portrait (400 dice) might take 2–4 hours.
-A medium 40×40 piece (1,600 dice) can take a full day or two.
-Larger projects (50×50 and above) often take multiple sessions spread over several days.
+A small 20×20 portrait (400 dice) takes 2–4 hours.
+A 40×40 piece (1,600 dice) is a full day.
+Bigger than that and you're looking at multiple sessions over a few days.

 Where can I buy dice in bulk?